 God’s wrath will indirectly cause Him to destroy the world, but He will also destroy it since it is part of this “present evil age” (Galatians 1:4).

-When God created Adam and Eve He gave them just one command to obey: “You are free to eat from any tree in the garden; but you must not eat from the tree of the knowledge of good and evil, for when you eat of it you will surely die” (Genesis 2:16-17).
-In Genesis 3 we then read how Adam and Eve failed to obey God’s law (3:1-7).
-In this same chapter God executed judgement for this sin: God judges the serpent, and Adam and Eve (3:14-19).
+When God created Adam and Eve, He gave them just one command to obey: “You are free to eat from any tree in the garden; but you must not eat from the tree of the knowledge of good and evil, for when you eat of it you will surely die” (Genesis 2:16-17).
+In Genesis 3 we then read how Adam and Eve failed to obey God’s law (Genesis 3:1-7).
+In this same chapter God executed judgment for this sin: God judges the serpent, and Adam and Eve (Genesis 3:14-19).
 However, God also judges creation.
-In 3:17-19 in judging Adam God says:
+In Genesis 3:17-19, in judging Adam, God says:

 “Cursed is the ground because of you; through painful toil you will eat of it all the days of your life.
 It will produce thorns and thistles for you, and you will eat the plants of the field.
 By the sweat of your brow you will eat your food until you return to the ground, since from it you were taken; for dust you are and to dust you will return.”